-The lubricant WD-40 is a popular product with lots of great uses.
-Most of us have a can or two on the RV or around the house and use it for lots of things.
-(It’s well-known for removing grease and adhesives, for example).
+WD-40 is a popular lubricating product with lots of great uses.
+Most of us have a can or two on the RV or around the house and use it for lots of things (it’s well-known for removing grease and adhesives, for example).
 But what you may not know is where NOT to use WD-40.
+There are many situations where a spray of WD-40 not only isn’t your best option but could actually be harmful.
+Rather than being a quick solution, it can create a whole new problem… or even cause damage.

-Today we’re listing out 19 places where WD-40 isn’t the best choice, and why.
+In this post, we list 19 places where WD-40 isn’t the best choice, and why.
 That includes some places you should never use WD-40.
 Of course, we’ll provide alternative choices better suited to a particular job.

 - 1) What Is WD-40?